nebulastream/nautilus/README.md

 | [tracing](nautilus/src/tracing)   | Hosts core functionality for tracing generic C++ code.                                                    |
 | [compiler](nautilus/src/compiler) | Implements the Nautilus compiler, including its IR, optimization passes, and various generation backends. |

-## Publication:
+### Publication:

-This paper discusses Nautilus's architecture and its application in the NebulaStream query compiler.
+This paper discusses Nautilus's architecture and its usage in the NebulaStream query compiler.
-Note that it references an earlier version of the code-generation API, which has since been updated.
+Note that it references an earlier version of the code-generation API, which has changed.

 ```BibTeX
 @article{10.1145/3654968,